MCP agent memory

 Does RAAV run its own model?

-No. RAAV is zero-LLM by default.
-Your MCP agent supplies the reasoning; RAAV supplies the product state and the review, watch, and supervise surfaces.
+No. Your connected agent supplies the reasoning.
+RAAV stores the product state and exposes it through the CLI, MCP tools, and founder console.

 Is RAAV a coding agent?